Kindergarten-12th Grade Special Admission - Admissions and Records

 Kindergarten-9th Grade Students

 Kindergarten-9th grade students may register only in a limited number of course offerings.
-Kindergarten-9th grade students should refer to the Kindergarten-12th Grade Enrollment Steps and carefully follow the directions in the K-9 application packet to avoid delays in processing.
+Kindergarten-9th grade students should refer to the Kindergarten-12th Grade Enrollment Steps and carefully follow the directions in the Kindergarten-9th grade application packet to avoid delays in processing.

-Students need to submit their completed K-9th Grade Application Packet by the due date several weeks before the start of the term.
+Students need to submit their completed Kindergarten-9th grade application packet by a deadline several weeks before the start of the term.
 No applications for Kindergarten-9th grade students will be accepted after the deadline posted for each term.
+The deadline is available on the Academic Calendar.
 Early application is encouraged.
 The first day that admitted Kindergarten-9th grade students will be able to register is the first day of the term.

 Kindergarten-9th grade students will be required to submit their completed Kindergarten-9th Grade application packet by: